 More companies are investing in indoor and outdoor breakout areas for staff, but this isn’t a universal thing just yet.
 Until it is, fresh-air breaks may be a little tricky to introduce.

-3. The cost to the employers
+3. The cost of fresh-air breaks to the employers

 As they are, smoking breaks aren’t ideal.
 They cost companies around the world time and money, with smoking staff spending precious working minutes tending to their nicotine addiction every day.